NaimKabir/GoldLabPsychophysics/AudRTTask/README.md

 ***

 **OUTPUTS**:
+*All these outputs are stored in the ‘list’ structure.*

 * Reaction Times
 * Timestamps for all user input
 * Gaze data from both eyes: X,Y-Coordinates, Pupil Diameter, and Tobii Validity Code